sttp/Specification/Sections/Overview.md

 In this section of the STTP specification, first data communication fundamentals are presented that set the boundary conditions for protocol design.
 These are followed by an introduction to the major components STTP.

-> :construction:  Recommend a pattern of providing an introduction to what follows in the opening paragraphs of each major section.

 ### Background

 In typical messaging exchange paradigms, a source application hosts a block of structured data, composed in memory, with the intent to transmit the data to one or more receiving applications.
 The data has _structure_ in the sense that it exists as a collection of simpler primitive data types where each of the data elements is given a name to provide useful context and meaning; most programming languages represent data structures using a primary key word, e.g., `class` or `struct`.
 Before transmission, the data structure must be serialized - this is necessary because the programming language of the source application which hosts the data structure defines the structure in memory using a format that is optimized for use in the application.
 The process of serializing the data structure causes each of the data elements to be translated into a format that is easily transmitted over a network and is suitable for deserialization by a receiving application.